atmdv/whosusing_statdk/README.md

 <img src="README_files/figure-markdown_github/unnamed-chunk-7-1.png" style="display: block; margin: auto;" />

-So DAMVAD Analytics is the private company that has used the data the most.
+So DAMVAD Analytics is the private company that has used the data the most since 2015.
 But how has their usage varied over the years?

 ``` r
 DAMVAD_Analytics <- distinct_projects %>%